-The Board has not developed written position descriptions for the Chairman of the Board and chair of each Board committee.
-The Board does not expressly delineate the roles and responsibilities of these positions and relies upon the provisions of the articles of association of the Company and the statutory and common law to define such roles and responsibilities.
-Given the size of the Company, the Board chair and/or the chair of each board committee, briefly describe how the Board delineates the role and responsibilities of each such position.
+(a) Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each board committee.
+If the Board has not developed written The Board has not developed written position descriptions for the Chairman of the Board and chair of each Board committee.
+The Board does not expressly delineate the roles and responsibilities of these positions and relies upon the provisions of the articles of association of the Company and the statutory and common law to define such roles and position descriptions for the chair and/or the chair of each board committee, briefly describe how the Board delineates the role and responsibilities of each such position.